tryforge/ForgeScript/docs/functions/httpSetBody.md

 export default new NativeFunction({
     name: "$httpSetBody",
     version: "1.0.0",
-    description: "Sets a JSON body for the request.",
+    description: "Sets a JSON body for the request",
     args: [
         {
             name: "body",